cycloptux/GiselleBot-Documentation/docs/source/music.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Gets the lyrics of the current playing song **or** looks for lyrics by song name or keyword. **Only available in Patreon-enabled servers.**
+Gets the lyrics of the current playing song **or** looks for lyrics by song name or keyword.

 ....